-York’s history spans a period from its first settlement of the area by the Catawba Indians, through its charter in 1785, to today’s Metrolina boom.
+York’s history spans a period from its first settlement of the area by the Catawba Nation, through its charter in 1785, to today’s Metrolina boom.

-The first English contact with the Catawba was in 1673 when a delegation from Charles Town sought help from the Indians in subduing a hostile Indian tribe.
-The Catawba Indians, always friendly to the Europeans, played a great part in South Carolina’s, as well as York’s, history.
+The first English contact with the Catawba was in 1673 when a delegation from Charles Town sought help from them in subduing a hostile tribe.
+The Catawba, always friendly to the Europeans, played a great part in South Carolina’s, as well as York’s, history.

 Due to a combination of events and the large population of Scotch Irish settlers, the region around York County became critical to the outcome of the Revolutionary War.
 Unlike militias in the Northeast, Carolina and Georgia Patriot militia were battle hardened and were led by capable commanders.
 There were hundreds of guerilla strikes, skirmishes, and battles in South Carolina, and a heavy concentration of those battles were in this area.
 It is here that British fortunes were reversed, and the British began to lose the war.
 Patriot militia, Loyalist militia, and British Legion units crisscrossed the county.
 Armies led by British Generals Charles Cornwallis and Charles O’Hara and by Patriot Generals Thomas “the Gamecock” Sumter and Daniel Morgan were also in this county.
 Key combatants traveled the crossroads that became the city of York.